Bröllopsfotografen

-Bröllopsfotografen (The Wedding Photographer) is a Swedish tragicomedy film from 2009.
-It was directed and written by Ulf Malmros.
+Bröllopsfotografen (The Wedding Photographer) is a 2009 Swedish tragicomedy film written and directed by Ulf Malmros.
+It stars Björn Starrin, Tuva Novotny and Kjell Bergqvist.

 Plot

 The film is mostly set in Stockholm and in the small industrial town of Molkom in the Swedish province of Värmland, where Robin, an amateur photographer lives.
 When the factory in Molkom shuts down, Robin leaves his beloved hometown to try his luck in Stockholm as a wedding photographer.
 His first wedding is an upper-class wedding, where he falls in love with the bride's sister.
 He tries to fit in the upper-class, and changes not merely his outlook on life but also his hairstyle.